 Want to Edit your Videos?

-AV Workshop can digitize your videotapes to high quality uncompressed digital computer files so you can edit them the way you want on your computer!
-For the PC, we convert to AVI files and for the MAC, we convert to Quick Time files.
-Uncompressed AVI and Quick Time files yield the best quality and compatibility available.
+AV Workshop can digitize your videotapes to high quality mp4 computer files so you can edit them the way you want on your computer!

-We can provide these files to you on an external hard drive that you simply connect to your computer via USB and start editing.
+We can provide these files to you on a USB Flash Drive or an external hard drive that you simply connect to your computer via USB and start editing.
 Thus, you don’t have to worry about buying expensive playback equipment or the long tedious hours it takes for digitization.

-By having us transfer your videos to a hard drive you will have the highest digital quality available as well as the most convenient / compatible files for your editing software such as iMovie, Windows Movie Maker, Adobe Premiere, etc…
+By having us transfer your videos to a hard drive you will have a High Quality, Universal, Future-proof solution.
+Mp4 digital video files are the most convenient / compatible files for your editing software such as iMovie, Windows Movie Maker, Adobe Premiere, etc…

 Can I Edit from a DVD?